msergiy87/add-swapfile/README.md

 Requirements
 ------------
+Ubuntu or Centos system and some free space on the disk.

 Distros tested
 ------------
 Currently, this is only tested on ubuntu 14.04 and centos 6.7.
 It should theoretically work on older versions of Ubuntu or Debian based systems.

 Usage